Homemade Soft Pretzels

 No, it’s not.
 If you have a stand mixer, use it with the dough hook to make your life easier.

-But if you don’t have one, a large mixing bowl, wooden spoon, and five minutes of kneading is all that’s needed.
+But if you don’t have one, a large mixing bowl, wooden spoon, and five minutes of kneading is all that’s needed for this homemade soft pretzel recipe.

 This isn’t a complicated dough that needs to be kneaded and kneaded.
 Nor is there a second rise which would also create extra kneading time so really don’t worry if you don’t have a stand mixer.